BrentAIICT/MSSA-SCA/AzureProjects/AzureProject1.md

     ```
     </Strong></details>
 -->
-# Azure Network Securty Challenge
+# Azure Network Security Challenge

 # Use following brief to complete this project via PowerShell